 Eight years later, Arthur L. Robin, PhD, and I created a license-appropriate protocol for couple therapists to help guide medication treatment.
 We included it in our professional guide: Adult ADHD-Focused Couple Therapy: Clinical Interventions.

 It takes a critical mass of mental-health care consumers to seriously turn this tide.
-That means consumers must be educated and must self-advocate.
+That means consumers must be educated and must demand better.
 Educating on this topic is a huge focus of my training in development: ADHD Success Training.

 Now, back to the story.